monolyth-php/frontal/docs/packages/required.md

 These are installed automatically as Composer dependencies.
 Visit the module's dedicated website for more information.

+Note that "required" just means they're installed automatically as a part of Monolyth; there's nothing that forces you to use them.

 ## [Dabble](http://dabble.monomelodies.nl)
 PHP database abstraction library